L'Équipe, first in sport, first in surveillance

 Before you can even read the main headlines, you are already being tracked by:

-- Google : omnipresent on the web, L’Équipe monetizes its advertising inventory via Google Ad Manager, measures your behavior on its site via Google Analytics and is based on AMP to speed up article loading times on the mobile web.
+• Google : omnipresent on the web, L’Équipe monetizes its advertising inventory via Google Ad Manager, measures your behavior on its site via Google Analytics and relies on AMP to speed up article loading times on the mobile web.

-- Weborama : the French “Data Marketing” company profiles you on the L’Équipe App but also on its website.
+• Weborama : the French “Data Marketing” company profiles you on the L’Équipe app as well as on its website.

-- Oracle : via sound redemption of Grapeshot, a company specializing in contextual advertising.
-Grapeshot provides the various adtech players with contextual information on the pages you visit, which can then enrich your profile.
-Here is official detailed explanations on its operation as well asa Grapeshot interview by Ciaran O'Kane.
-Oracle has diversified into adtech via successive acquisitions and therefore does not only sell databases.
+• Oracle : via its acquisition of Grapeshot, a company specializing in contextual advertising.
+Grapeshot provides adtech players with contextual information about the pages you visit, which can then enrich your profile.
+Here are official detailed explanations of how it works, as well as a Grapeshot interview by Ciaran O'Kane.
+Oracle has diversified into adtech through successive acquisitions; it no longer only sells databases.
 Here is how it presents its surveillance marketing offer : Oracle Data Cloud is built on technologies created by six different acquired companies, each a leader or pioneer in its field.

-- CMPA : formerly the OJD, professional association of French media, here aiming to certify the audience of the sites.
+• ACPM : formerly the OJD, a professional association of French media, whose role here is to certify the sites' audience figures.

-- Bluekai : another Data Marketing company redeemed by Oracle, it allows its customers to build and enrich your profile to better target you.
+• Bluekai : another Data Marketing company acquired by Oracle.
+It allows its customers to build and enrich your profile in order to target you more effectively.

-- Facebook : also omnipresent, L'Équipe uses one of its bricks for websites, which allows Facebook not to lose any of your browsing.
+• Facebook : also omnipresent, L'Équipe uses one of its building blocks for websites, which ensures Facebook misses none of your browsing.

-- Integral Ad Science : via the domain adsafeprotected.com, solution for controlling broadcast advertisements.
-Integral Ad Science will measure the visibility of advertisements, if the advertisement is displayed to a human (and not to a bot), and if the distribution context is satisfactory for brands (who want to avoid streaming, porn or illegal content).
+• Integral Ad Science : via the domain adsafeprotected.com, a solution for verifying the ads that get served.
+Integral Ad Science measures ad viewability, whether an ad is shown to a human (and not a bot), and whether the context it appears in is suitable for brands (who want to avoid streaming, porn or illegal content).

-- MediaSquare : via the domains audiencesquare.com and mediasquare.com, advertising monetization platform made up of several French media.
-The objective being to come together to compete against Google or Facebook.
-This alliance makes less and less sense today because most advertising opportunities are sold individually. on the “programmatic” market (RTB), directly by the publishers.
+• MediaSquare : via the domains audiencesquare.com and mediasquare.com, an advertising monetization platform made up of several French media groups.
+The goal was to join forces against Google and Facebook.
+This alliance makes less and less sense today, because most advertising opportunities are sold individually by publishers on the “programmatic” market (RTB).
 For the record, MediaSquare is the merger of 2 competing groups, La Place Media and AudienceSquare (originally: a squabble between Parisian media).

-- AppNexus : another advertising monetization solution, AppNexus also offers an advertising space purchasing platform, is now called Xandr and has been redeemed by the American telecoms giant AT&T.
+• AppNexus : another advertising monetization solution.
+AppNexus also offers an ad inventory buying platform, is now called Xandr and has been acquired by the American telecoms giant AT&T.

-- Moat : via the domain moatads.com, was also bought by Oracle.
-Moat is a competitor to Integral Ad Science, it offers fraud prevention solutions but its specialty is the measurement of visibility (whether the advertising is visible on your screen, or hidden).
+• Moat : via the domain moatads.com, also bought by Oracle.
+Moat is a competitor to Integral Ad Science.
+It offers fraud prevention solutions, but its specialty is viewability measurement (whether the ad is visible on your screen or hidden).

 This list of trackers is not exhaustive because if we repeat the test, new advertising companies appear.